Star Wars: Shadows of the Empire (video game): Reception

 Most critics were amazed by the Battle of Hoth level, particularly its success in recreating the scene from The Empire Strikes Back as an interactive experience.
 The month prior to reviewing the game, EGMs lead editorial hailed this level as a watershed moment for movie-to-game adaptations, anticipating a new era in which film studios would take into account prospective game adaptations when making a movie.

 EGM named Shadows of the Empire a runner-up for Nintendo 64 Game of the Year, behind Super Mario 64.
 Though they noted there was little competition for this category, because only eight Nintendo 64 games were released in the US in 1996, they called the game "a tour-de-force that all Star Wars fans must check out".
 They also named it a runner-up for Best Music, behind Wipeout XL.

-In a retrospective review, AllGame's Scott Alan Marriott criticized the shooting sequences as "rather boring, probably due to the less involving third-person perspective".
+In a retrospective review, AllGames Scott Alan Marriott criticized the shooting sequences as "rather boring, probably due to the less involving third-person perspective".